danielcaldas/oldblog/_posts/2018-10-28-my-2-cents-on-tech-job-interviews.markdown

 * What are you looking for in your new job?
 * Are you currently employed?
 If yes, what is your notice period?
 * What are your plans for the rest of the day?
-* Tell about about one project/task where you were involved and that it went wrong.
-Who fault it was that it went wrong? <b style="color: red">REPHRASE</b>
+* Tell me about one project/task where you were actively and that for some reason did not went very well.
+Why did it went wrong and whose fault it was.
 * What was the last thing that you red/learned about front end? <small>(in my case front end, but I imagine this could go along with any other expertise as well)</small>
 * In this paper there is code from a pull request.
 Please describe how you would go about doing the code review.
 Write comments on the paper but explain yourself along the way.